nickash2/forecasting_smog_DL_GNN/README.md

-# Thesis repository: 'Forecasting Smog Clouds With Graphical Neural Networks'
+# Thesis repository: 'Forecasting Smog Clouds With Graph Neural Networks'

 This repository contains scripts belonging to a thesis, '[x](x),' and a [x](x) that followed out of it.